Impact of Bullying in Schools

 Document 1

 However, in most cases, bullying has been reported in schools where there has been poor performance mainly from the past.
 As such, there are various measures through which schools have been taking in order to reduce the number of bullying cases.
 In accordance with Rigby (2007), bullying cases have been viewed as major barriers towards the improvement of performances.
 Rigby (2007) classified bullying as the major threat towards school attendance.
 Majority of the students who were bullied did not report the cases.
 Schools with a higher rate of bullying have been considered to experience a higher number of students leaving thus going to other institutions.
 In the Past, teachers have been viewed to play an important role towards the performance of students and the school in general.
+The leadership offered by the students matter most when it comes to how an individual will perform.

 Sign up to view the full document!